Proposed games

 Svilland is a land of last resort.
 The ancestors of its people have escaped here from the deadly Black Winter of the north.

-Through it's three ages, they have founded civilizations, and kingdoms.
+Through its three ages, they have founded civilizations, and kingdoms.
 Still, Svilland remained and will always remain a land of people that are on the edge of massacre.
 The cycle keeps repeating itself as the new replace the old, and those who settle here are never relieved from their need to survive.

 Svilland has a ruthless, grim, and dark atmosphere.
 People here come to share in these qualities with the challenges they face over time posed by the land, its inhabitants, and its divinities.